obiwanjacobi/Zingularity/Source/Language Server/README.md

 ## Functionality

 * Syntax coloring
-* Z80 assembler Intellisense (currently crippled)
+* Z80 Assembler Intellisense
 * Go to definition of a label
 * Find all references of a label
-* Hover info: cycles, bytes and affected flags
+* Instruction Hover info: cycles, bytes and affected flags
-* Format Code based on settings
+* Format Code based on settings (print cycles and bytes)